LukasSkywalker/autoloader/README.md

         autoload :user, :except => :destroy

-    :scope (Proc) _IN PROGRESS_ the scope in which to search the record.
+    :scope (Proc) the scope in which to search the record.
 Default: Model class

         autoload :user, :scope => Proc.new { User.administrators }
         # Produces User.administrators.find(#)